-Pension Assets and Liabilities 31 March 31 March 2022 2023 £000 £000 Fair Value of Employer Assets 797,160 785,813 Present Value of Defined Benefit Liability (884,255) (628,659) Net (liability)/ asset arising from defined benefit obligation (87,095) 157,154 Unfunded liabilities included in the figure for present value of liabilities: Unfunded liabilities for Pension Fund 40,051 31,115 Teachers' unfunded pensions 24,106 19,684 Unfunded liabilities prior to 1996 local government reorganisation 5,289 4,468 69,446 55,267
+Pension Assets and Liabilities 31 March 31 March 2023 2024 £000 £000 Fair Value of Employer Assets 791,448 868,221 Present Value of Defined Benefit Liability (652,282) (676,309) Pension Asset Derecognition (Asset Ceiling) (167,286) (246,570) Net (liability)/ asset arising from defined benefit obligation (28, 120) (54,658) Unfunded liabilities included in the figure for present value of liabilities: Unfunded liabilities for Pension Fund 31,115 31,382 Teachers' unfunded pensions 19,684 19,133 Unfunded liabilities prior to 1996 local government reorganisation 4,468 4,143 55,267 54,658

 The liabilities show the underlying commitments that the authority has in the long run to pay post-employment benefits.
-The net asset of \pounds 157.154m has had an impact on the net worth of the authority, resulting in an increase of \pounds 244.249m in the balance sheet position.
+The net liability of £54.658m has had an impact on the net worth of the authority, resulting in a decrease of £26.538m in the Council's balance sheet position.

-Statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy:

-- the deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees, i.e. before payments fall due, as assessed by the scheme actuary.
+The figures above reflect the position at the latest formal valuation at 31 March 2024.
+High corporate bond yields have resulted in high accounting discount rates and these have caused a significantly lower valuation of the pension obligations compared to last year's accounts.
+Obligations were also reduced due to a decrease in expected longevity for pensioners.
+These factors would have resulted in a significant net pension asset but this has been reduced, or derecognised, by £246.570m due to an asset ceiling calculation of the extent to which the Council could recover the asset through reduced contributions.
+It will be seen that there are also £54.658m of unfunded liabilities in the scheme.
+Statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy as any deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees, i.e. before payments fall due, as assessed by the scheme actuary.
 This is assessed at the formal funding valuation, carried out every three years, which ensures that any future contributions are adjusted to enable future benefits to be met.
-The latest formal funding valuation was as at 31 March 2020 - finance is only required to be raised to cover discretionary benefits when the pensions are actually paid d) Reconciliation of Present Value of the Scheme Liabilities (Defined Benefit Obligation)
+The latest formal funding valuation was as at 31 March 2023 and finance is only required to be raised to cover discretionary benefits when the pensions are actually paid d) Reconciliation of Present Value of the Scheme Liabilities (Defined Benefit Obligation)